iterative/dvc.org/content/blog/2022-04-26-april-22-community-gems.md

 The key is requesting GitHub's [maximum `timeout-minutes: 4320`](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#usage-limits).
 This signals to
-CML to restart the workflow just before timeout.
+CML to [restart the workflow](https://cml.dev/doc/ref/runner#faqs-and-known-issues) just before the timeout.
 You'll also have to write your code to cache results so that the restarted workflow will use previous results (e.g. use https://dvc.org/doc/user-guide/experiment-management/checkpoints#caching-checkpoints